septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 sudo apt-get update
 ```

 Additionally, PointPerfect library is also a dependency.
-To obtain the PointPerfect library please consult uBlox.
+To obtain the PointPerfect library, please consult uBlox.

 ## Step 2: Download the source code and add the PointPerfect library

-To download the code, simply clone this repository, since the cluecode is located inside it, specifically in the folder called 'gluecode'.
+To download the code, simply clone this repository, since the source code is located inside it, specifically in the folder called 'ssnppl_demonstrator'.
 To clone the repository, enter the following command in the terminal:

 ```
 git clone https://github.com/septentrio-gnss/uBloxCorrectionsWithSeptentrio.git